 Man faces new charges after forced labor case ends

-DETROIT (AP) — Michigan officials charged a former African tennis pro with child abuse on Thursday, just days after a federal judge declined to keep him behind bars in a case of fraud, immigration crimes and forced labor.
+DETROIT (AP) — Officials charged an African ex-tennis pro with child abuse on Thursday, just days after a federal judge declined to keep him behind bars in a case of fraud, immigration crimes and forced labor.

 Attorney General Bill Schuette announced three counts of first-degree child abuse against 45-year-old Jean-Claude Toviave.
 The felonies are punishable by up to life in prison.